Maharashtrian Wedding: Rituals, Traditions & Customs for Marathi Marriage

 Varat

-Varat in a Maharashtrian wedding basically means the farewell of the bride from her parents’ home to her new family.
-It’s usually a procession that follows the bride till her in-laws’ house.
+Varat in a Maharashtrian wedding means the bride's farewell from her parents’ home to her new family.
+Usually, a procession follows the bride to her in-laws’ house.
 While the bride bids her goodbyes, the groom carries the Parvati idol from Gaurihar Puja.

 Grihapravesh

-The newlywed couple is welcomed to the groom’s family.
-The mother of the groom performs Aarti and washes the couple’s feet with milk and water.
-The bride is then asked to push down a Kalash of rice at the entrance and they both enter the house putting their right foot forward.
+The groom's family is happy to welcome the newlyweds.
+The groom's mother performs Aarti and washes the couple’s feet with milk and water.
+The bride is then asked to push down a kalash of rice at the entrance, and they both enter the house, putting their right foot forward.

 Reception

-After all the Marathi marriage rituals that take place, the final celebration party is organised.
-Here the bride and the groom are introduced to all the guests.
-The bride wears a saree that is gifted to her by the groom’s family and the groom wears an outfit that the bride’s parents gift him.
+After all the Marathi marriage rituals, the final celebration party is organized.
+Here, the bride and groom are introduced to all the guests.
+The bride wears a saree gifted to her by the groom’s family, and the groom wears an outfit gifted by the bride’s parents.

 The Groom:

-A traditional Maharashtrian groom’s wedding outfit is off-white, cream or beige cotton Kurta paired with a white thin bordered Kanche or Dhoti.
-There is a fancy red or gold coloured stole that the groom wraps on his shoulders in style.
-For the head, there is a Pheta or turban or a white Gandhi-style hat.
+A traditional Maharashtrian groom’s wedding outfit is an off-white, cream, or beige cotton Kurta paired with a white, thin-bordered Kanche or Dhoti.
+There is a fancy red or gold-coloured stole that the groom wraps around his shoulders in style.
+There is a pheta, turban, or a white Gandhi-style hat for the head.

 The Bride:

 A Maharashtrian bride wears the most colourful silk sarees with exquisite gold borders.
-The saree is usually draped in a typical Marathi Dhoti style.
-Some of the most popular colours combinations are yellow, orange, purple and green.
-Generally, two kinds of sarees are worn in a Marathi Wedding- six yards Paithani or nine yards Navari.
-As for jewellery, green glass bangles, Mangalsutra, Thusi or their traditional necklace, Maharashtrian armlets and a moon-shaped Bindi are the indispensable components of Marathi bridal wear.
+The saree is usually draped in a typical Marathi dhoti style.
+The most popular color combinations are yellow, orange, purple, and green.
+Generally, two kinds of sarees are worn in a Marathi wedding: six yards of Paithani or nine yards of Navari.
+As for jewellery, green glass bangles, Mangalsutra, Thusi, or their traditional necklace, Maharashtrian armlets, and a moon-shaped Bindi are the indispensable components of Marathi bridal wear.

-Both bride and groom wear a Mundavalya - a string of pearl attached to their headband.
+The bride and groom wear a Mundavalya - a string of pearls attached to their headband.

 Things to remember:

-- Have clear conversations with both the family priests regarding date and timings
+- Have clear conversations with both the family priests regarding dates and timings

 - Some couples opt for an elaborate engagement on Sakhar Puda.
-It’s completely your choice.
-Just make sure you don’t hurt any religious feelings or offend anyone in the family.
+It’s entirely your choice.
+Just ensure you don’t hurt any religious feelings or offend anyone in the family.
 Try to put forward your views without hampering the traditions as much as possible.

-- For Rukhwat, you can also opt for handmade baskets, handicrafts or creative packing with the trousseaus.
-Add a little spunk to the traditional events
+- For Rukhwat, you can also opt for handmade baskets, handicrafts, or creative packing with the trousseaus.
+This will add a little spin to traditional events.

-- Make sure all the Puja Samagri explained by the priest are available and present during the nuptials and other Marathi wedding rituals.
+- Ensure all the Puja Samagri the priest explains is available and present during the nuptials and other Marathi wedding rituals.

-- If you’re going for a destination wedding or a weekend wedding out of town, make sure you have everything you need for the rituals and ceremonies.
-Make back up plans in case of unavailability by consulting with your wedding planner
+- If you’re planning a destination or weekend wedding out of town, ensure you have everything you need for the rituals and ceremonies.
+Consult with your wedding planner to make backup plans in case of unavailability.

-- If you’re planning to blend in traditional and modern wedding in your Maharashtrian marriage rituals, take help from your wedding decorator to choose an appropriate theme
+- If you’re planning to blend traditional and modern weddings in your Maharashtrian marriage rituals, get help from your wedding decorator to choose an appropriate theme

-Simple yet graceful; vibrant yet elegant - a Maharashtrian wedding has flavours of culture, traditions as well as fun and playfulness as seen in the Marathi wedding rituals in details above.
-However, you can have fusion for your own Marathi wedding rituals by blending traditional and modern values together.
-Go to an exotic location for your Marathi wedding and follow all the Marathi wedding rituals.
+Simple yet graceful; vibrant yet elegant—a Maharashtrian wedding has flavours of culture and traditions as well as fun and playfulness, as seen in the Marathi wedding rituals in the details above.
+However, you can have fusion for your Marathi wedding rituals by blending traditional and modern values.
+Go to an exotic location for your Marathi wedding and follow all the rituals.
 Thank your guests with creative return gifts without disturbing the conventional Maharashtrian marriage rituals and customs.
 Make your Lagnachya Katha the favourite saga of your family and friends!
-Plan a flawless Marathi wedding checklist to make sure your wedding is a super hit for all to remember!
+Plan a flawless Marathi wedding checklist to ensure your wedding is a super hit for all to remember!